 How AI sales assistants can help you with revenue-focused marketing

 AI sales assistants are a type of conversational marketing software that can help to increase marketing's contributions to growth and revenue.

 They work by initiating email conversations with the leads in your database.
 Through one-on-one conversations, they can differentiate between tire kickers and interested prospects.
 Then they route leads in the latter group to sales for follow up.
 Some AI sales assistants go even further, by giving marketers full insight into the outcomes of qualified leads e.g. how many have met with sales.

 In Jean's case, she used an AI sales assistant to re-engage the large numbers of cold and untouched leads in her database.
 The results blew Jean and her team away.
 They saw a massive boost in meeting conversion rates -- by up to 79%!
 This was a game-changer for them.
 Previously, they were resigned to seeing their leads disappear into a black hole without sales follow ups.
 But with an AI sales assistant, they could reach out to their leads with a specific outcome in mind: find the qualified leads and give them to sales.

 Yes, marketing can make concrete contributions to the bottomline

 Today, growth-focused executives demand operational effectiveness at every level, including marketing.
 Marketers like Jean have to demonstrate an impact on revenue growth.

 Making the shift to revenue-focused, second generation marketing need not be terribly stressful.

-If you’ve already been generating tonnes of leads, but have trouble pushing them further down the marketing funnel so they are sales-ready, we can help you.
-Our AI sales assistant will do the heavy lifting of engaging and qualifying your leads.
+If you’ve already been generating tons of leads, but have trouble pushing them further down the marketing funnel so they are sales-ready, use an AI sales assistant.
+It will do the heavy lifting of engaging and qualifying your leads.
 By the time they get routed to sales, your leads will be ready and willing to talk purchase.